Intermittent Explosive Disorder

 - Environmental factors: Experiencing verbal and physical abuse in childhood and/or witnessing abuse during childhood appears to play a role in the development of IED.
 Having experienced one or more traumatic events in childhood also seems to play a role.

 Diagnosis and Tests

 How is intermittent explosive disorder diagnosed?

-Diagnosis begins with taking the individual’s general medical history, psychiatric history and conducting a physical and mental status exam.
-To be diagnosed with intermittent explosive disorder, an individual must display a failure to control aggressive impulses as defined by either of the following:
+To receive an intermittent explosive disorder diagnosis, you must display a failure to control aggressive impulses as defined by either of the following:

-- Verbal aggression (temper tantrums, verbal arguments or fights) or physical aggression toward property, animals or individuals, occurring twice weekly, on average, for a period of 3 months.
-The aggression does not result in physical harm to individuals or animals or destruction of property.
-Or
+- High frequency/low intensity episodes: Verbal aggression (temper tantrums, verbal arguments or fights) or physical aggression toward property, animals or people, occurring twice weekly, on average, for three months.
+The aggression doesn’t result in physical harm to people or animals or the destruction of property.

-- Three episodes involving damage or destruction of property and/or physical assault involving physical injury against animals or other individuals occurring within a 12-month period.
+- Low frequency/high intensity episodes: Three episodes involving damage or destruction of property and/or physical assault involving physical injury against animals or other people occurring within a 12-month period.

-The degree of aggression displayed during the outbursts is greatly out of proportion to situation.
-In addition, the outbursts are not pre-planned; they are impulse and/or anger based.
-Also, the outbursts are not better explained by another mental disorder, medical condition, or substance abuse.
+The degree of aggression displayed during the outbursts must be greatly out of proportion to the situation.
+In addition, the outbursts aren’t pre-planned.
+They’re impulse- and/or anger-based.
+Your mental health professional will also make sure that the outbursts aren’t better explained by another mental health condition, medical condition or substance use disorder.